D2rker/Weather-app/README.md

-# weather_app
+# weather_app Project

-A new Flutter project.
+simple weather app using Flutter that displays current weather information for a given city.

 ## Getting Started